twrecked/hass-aarlo/README.md

 ## Configuration

 ### Moving From Arlo
-Start by replacing all instances of `arlo` with `aarlo` in your Home Assistant configuration files.
+You can replace all instances of `arlo` with `aarlo` in your Home Assistant configuration files to start using Aarlo.
+The following sections detail new configuration items you can use to add extra functionality to your new Aarlo component.

-To support motion and audio capture add `aarlo` as a platform to the `binary_sensor` list.
-To support viewing library recordings look at [Aarlo Lovelace Card](https://github.com/twrecked/lovelace-hass-aarlo).
+You can run Arlo and Aarlo side by side but you will need to create an Aarlo specific login.

 ### Creating a Login
+_If you are replacing the original Arlo component you don't need to do this step._

 Aarlo needs a dedicated Aarlo login.
 If you try to reuse an existing login - for example, the login from the Arlo app on your phone - the app and this component will constantly fight to login.

-When you have created the Aarlo login, share the devices you want to share and give the Aarlo user admin access.
+When you have created the Aarlo login, from your original Arlo account grant access to any devices you want to share and give the Aarlo user admin access.

 ### Main Configuration
 The following configuration is the minimim needed.